Updated October 2013

 If my waters have broken, will I give birth immediately?

-Not necessarily, but if your membranes rupture early and your waters break, you will be at high risk of infection and may go into labour, so you need to be closely monitored.
+Not necessarily, but if your membranes rupture early and your waters break, you will be at high risk of infection and may go into labour, so you need to be monitored closely.
 If you think your waters have broken, contact your healthcare team immediately.

 Call our midwives